mjdelvizis/pitch_classifications/README.md

 ## Models
 Our model choices for the classification project were a Neural Netwok, a random forest, and a decision tree bagging classifier.
-We expected the Nueral Network and the bagging tree bagging classifier to perform with the higher accuracies while the random forest provided the better interpretability.
+We expected the Neural Network and the bagging tree bagging classifier to perform with the higher accuracies while the random forest provided the better interpretability.
 Details/process of each model can be found in each corresponding file in the project folder, while below will offer a high level discussion of the models.

-###### **Nueral Network**
+###### **Neural Network**
 TEST ACCURACY: 86.2%
 Parameters/Hyperparameters
 - Two hidden layers with ReLu activation